ebernalbeamagine/DeepLearningSensorFusionForPedestrianDetection/README.md

 $roslaunch dl_lidar_ymdhmsz dl_rviz.launch

-The following ROS launch command runs the dl_lidarpointcloud and dl_lidarrgb ROS nodes, which receive lidar and RGB socket data and publish a lidar pointcloud and RGB image.
+The following ROS launch command runs the dl_lidarpointcloud and dl_lidarrgb ROS nodes, which receive lidar and RGB socket data and publish a lidar pointcloud and an RGB image.
 It also runs the umrr ROS driver.
-Moreover,  it runs the dl_lidar_ymdhmsz, dl_radar_ymdhmsz, dl_image_ymdhmsz which svaes in memory the p
+In addition, it runs the dl_lidar_ymdhmsz, dl_radar_ymdhmsz, and dl_image_ymdhmsz nodes, which save the lidar and radar pointclouds and the RGB image in memory in the yyyy-MM-dd:hh:mm:ss:zz format, where yyyy denotes the year, MM denotes the month, dd denotes the day, hh denotes the hour, mm denotes the minute, ss denotes the second, and zz denotes the millisecond.
+This format was chosen because the lidar, RGB, and radar frequencies are 10 Hz, 6 Hz, and 18 Hz, respectively.

 $roslaunch dl_lidar_ymdhmsz dl_lrgb_sensors.launch